zuplo/docs/docs/developer-portal/configuring-sidebar.md

 ## Configuring sidebar.json

-`sidebar.json` is consists of items of different `types` either `doc`, `category`, or `api-ref`.
+`sidebar.json` consists of items of different `types` either `doc`, `category`, or `api-ref`.
 The file is configured in a very similar way to [Docusaurus' sidebar.js](https://docusaurus.io/docs/sidebar/items#sidebar-item-category).
 The `docs` array must contain all the items of the sidebar.

 ### Versioning